Anaisdg/predictive-author-id/file_descriptions.md

 #### 6_fasttext_predictions

-Contains files related to a stretch activity trying a different machine learning library for author id/text classification
+Contains files related to an activity trying a different machine learning library (fastText) for author id/text classification